 If you’re pet has NOT BEEN Spayed/Neutered Due to very limited resources, pets need to be Spayed/Neutered before requesting a Pets4Life Appointment.
 If your pet has not been Spayed/Neutered, please see our Pet Resources Page for options.
 If you are unable to get help with one of these resources, please email firstname.lastname@example.org and request assistance for Spay/Neuter.

-If you’re pet has already been Spayed/Neutered and you would like to be put on the wait-list for a clinic in the spring of 2021, please complete the Appointment Form FOR EACH PET.
+If you’re pet has already been Spayed/Neutered and you would like to be put on the wait-list for a clinic in 2021, please complete the Appointment Form FOR EACH PET.
 (Note: if entering multiple pets, refresh the page after each submission for a blank form).
-A volunteer will contact you when an appointment becomes available.
-Walk-in appointments will not be accepted.
+CHECK YOUR EMAIL for notification when an appointment becomes available.
+Walk-ins will not be accepted.
 Note: If you are unable to complete this form, please call or text Pets4Life at 502-309-9303 and request help completing the form.

-We will contact you (via phone, text or email) to discuss an appointment in one of our upcoming clinics.
+We will contact you (via email, phone, or text) to discuss an appointment in one of our upcoming clinics.
 Please DO NOT arrive at the clinic without an appointment because we can no longer accept walk-ins.
 Thank you for your understanding.

 The Mask Fundraising Campaign has ended.
 But donations are always needed and appreciated.
 If you would like to make a donation to help a needy pet, please use the donate button on the right of each page.
 Thank you for your support!